 b.
 Do you charge for these services?
 If so, what are your rates? c.
 What times and days do you offer these services? d.
 What is the turnaround time for written translation? e.
 What additional translation services does your community need?
 How could they best be provided?
 4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
 4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
 4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
 4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
-4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
-4. Do you offer emergency and/or human services to immigrants and persons in need from a specific ethnic community?
 Which of the following services do you provide: 4.
-4. Which of the following services do you provide: 4.
-Which of the following services do you provide: Emergency and Ongoing Food Security 4.
-Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance 4.
+4. Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance 4.
 Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation 4.
 Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation Tax Preparation Services 4.
 Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation Tax Preparation Services Assistance with Obtaining Drivers Licenses 4.
+Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation Tax Preparation Services Assistance with Obtaining Drivers Licenses Counseling Services 4.
+Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation Tax Preparation Services Assistance with Obtaining Drivers Licenses Counseling Services Domestic Violence 4.
 Which of the following services do you provide: Emergency and Ongoing Food Security Utility Assistance Transportation Tax Preparation Services Assistance with Obtaining Drivers Licenses Counseling Services b.
 Please describe the nature of the above services that you are providing. c.
 How many staff provide these services?
 What is the experience and/or training of the people providing these services? d.
 How do you pay for providing these services? e.
 How many people do you see on a weekly, monthly, and/or annual basis for these services? f.
 What additional emergency and human services does your community need?
-How could they best be provided? you offer basic immigrant support services, assisting individual immigrants with the various challenges If functions of American society? a.
+How could they best be provided?
+Do you offer basic immigrant support services, assisting individual immigrants with the various challenges and functions of American society?

+a.
 How do you provide these services?
 How many people do you service on a weekly, monthly, and/or annual basis? b.
 How long do you provide these services for a new immigrant?
+I

-C Who are the staff people that provide these services and what experience and/or training do they possess?
-C What do you charge or how are you funded for these services? € What immigrant support services are the most difficult to provide?
+(с.
+Who are the staff people that provide these services and what experience and/or training do they possess? (d.
+What do you charge or how are you funded for these services? • e.
+What immigrant support services are the most difficult to provide?
 Where could your organization use additional assistance?
-What services do new immigrants need beyond the scope or capacity of your organization? g It Here es your organization provide cultural promotion programming (e.g. ethnic festivals, arts and culture, etc.)? - - - ā Please describe the nature of the cultural promotion programs offered by the organization? k Who is the principal audience for these events?
-C How many people attend these programs?
+What services do new immigrants need beyond the scope or capacity of your organization?
+It Here es your organization provide cultural promotion programming (e.g. ethnic festivals, arts and culture, etc.)?

+á a.
+Please describe the nature of the cultural promotion programs offered by the organization?
+I b.
+Who is the principal audience for these events? (с.
+How many people attend these programs?